gevent/gevent/doc/gevent.socket.rst

           (POSIX platforms like Linux and OS X can use pipes and fifos but Windows is limited to sockets).

+.. note:: On Windows, gevent is limited to 1024 open sockets.

 .. autofunction:: gevent.socket.wait_read
 .. autofunction:: gevent.socket.wait_write
 .. autofunction:: gevent.socket.wait_readwrite